Get A Domestic Relations Order As Part Of Your Virginia Divorce

 Whether you are the spouse who has retirement benefits or the spouse who is more financially dependent in a marriage, we encourage you to discuss your marital financial big picture with an astute family law attorney who can help you understand what is at stake.
 Contact Barnes & Diehl, P.C., to discuss your overall big picture with an insightful lawyer.

-Contact Us to Schedule a Consultation on QDROs and Other Domestic Relations Orders in Divorce
+Schedule A Consultation On QDROs And Other Domestic Relations Orders In Divorce

-Talk to a Virginia attorney about divorce and retirement funds.
-Contact us at our Richmond/Chesterfield, Henrico or Hanover office today for a review of your options, your rights and the best strategies for pursuit of your overall goals in divorce.
+Talk with a Virginia attorney about divorce and retirement funds.
+Contact us by phone at 804-796-1000 or by email to reach us at our Richmond metro offices in Chesterfield and Henrico today.
+Ask for a lawyer’s review of your options, your rights and the best strategies for the pursuit of your overall goals in divorce.